On the structure of noncollapsed Ricci flow limit spaces: Introduction

 The singular set $\MS$ admits a natural stratification:

-where a point $z \in \MS^k$ if and only if no tangent flow at $z$ is $(k+1)$-symmetric.
+where a point $z \in \MS^k$ lies in the stratum if and only if no tangent flow at $z$ is $(k+1)$-symmetric.
 Here, a tangent flow $(Z', d_{Z'}, z', \t')$ is said to be $k$-symmetric if one of the following holds: \begin{enumerate}[label=\textnormal{(\arabic*)}] \item $(Z',d_{Z'},z',\t')$ is $k$-splitting and is not a static cone.

 \item $(Z',d_{Z'},z',\t')$ is a static cone that is $(k-2)$-splitting. \end{enumerate}